 ● To stay grounded, stick to natural stones for the countertop,

 Image courtesy, Bungalow 99

 ● The kitchen direction as per vastu should be in the south east corner of the house and the person cooking should face east.

 ● As per dining room vastu the table should be connected to the kitchen.

 Considered the most neglected space in a home according to the ancient science, the bathroom can be a space of negative energy when it lacks cleanliness and necessary repairs.

-§ A bed that shares a wall with the toilet may cause nightmares, and neither should the kitchen or prayer room, as this is a sign
+● A bed that shares a wall with the toilet may cause nightmares, and neither should the vastu kitchen or vastu for pooja room, as this is a sign